radish-bdd/radish/docs/commandline.rst

 -----------------------------------------------------

-Radish supports marker functionality which is used to uniquely identify a specific test run using.
+Radish supports marker functionality which is used to uniquely identify a specific test run.
 By default the marker is set to the number of seconds from the epoch (01/01/1970).
 You can specify your own marker using ``-m`` or ``--marker`` command line switch.

 The marker is also displayed in the summary of the test runs.